 In certain cases, it can make sense for a business to purchase an existing building or land to build on.
 Some of the benefits to owning your own property include:

-Buying a building will provide your company with an investment that allows you to build up equity over time as you pay off the mortgage and as the property appreciates in value.
+Buying a building will provide your company with a commercial real estate investment that allows you to build up equity over time as you pay off the mortgage and as the property appreciates in value.

 This equity can eventually be used as collateral for leverage if you decide to expand your business.